Moha2001-dev/Cryptography-and-Hashing-tool/README.md

 ### Test Run
-Senario : Encrypt a text file containing "Hello World" using DES with a key "MOHAMMED".
+Senario : Encrypt a text file containing "Hello World" using DES with the key "MOHAMMED".
 * Step 1 - Navigate to Cryptography Page, then choose "Encrypt" Cipher Mode and "DES" Cipher Algorithm.
 ![Slide4](https://user-images.githubusercontent.com/80723154/221931651-95b0cd41-4883-43a8-88ac-727980bacc98.PNG)
 * Step 2 - Enter the Key "MOHAMMED" and select the file.